+Wondering what to wear in Charleston during the day?
 Many Charlestonians opt to dress up (or casually chic) during the day.
 While we don’t recommend wearing cutoffs and flip flops unless you’re at the beach, you don’t necessarily need to wear a suit and bowtie either.

 You’ll want to dress for the season.
 Check out the seasonal section below to discover the best clothing and gear to bring to Charleston, winter, spring, summer and fall.

 No matter what the season, you’ll want to wear something that is comfortable during the day.
 Again, there’s plenty of walking to do in Downtown Charleston.

 If you’re planning on heading over to Shem Creek, Mount Pleasant or Patriots Point, you’ll want to dress accordingly.
 Patriots Point can get a little windy sometimes.
 If you’re planning to bike across the Ravenel Bridge, you’ll want to prepare for wind and sun (and a little lady-like perspiration).

 You’re not the only one wondering what to wear in Charleston at night.
 There are plenty of restaurants, bars and clubs that are casual.
 Yet ‘casual’ to a southerner looks a bit different from how it might in other areas of the country.
 Even if you’re trying to do Charleston on the cheap, you may want to dress up just a little.